 We celebrate the birthday of Thomas Paine on January 29.
 Most noted for scribing works that encouraged freedom of thought and individuality, he is one of the most influential individuals in American history.
 Since the 1990s, this day has been dubbed Freethinkers Day.

-Thomas Paine was a fierce political activist who authored two pamphlets, “Common Sense” and “The American Crisis”.
-His words inspired Americans to declare their nation’s independence from Great Britain and encouraged the American Revolution.
-He later wrote “The Age of Reason”, urging readers to think and reason for themselves and to question the imposed doctrines of others.
+Thomas Paine was a fierce political activist who authored, “Common Sense” and “The American Crisis”.
+His words inspired Americans to declare their independence from Great Britain and encouraged the American Revolution.
+He later wrote, “The Age of Reason”, urging readers to think for themselves and to question the imposed doctrines of others.

 Some say Paine was a troublemaker who rocked the boat.
 Today, we are so easily led.
 We follow the crowd and pander to power because we don’t want to be perceived as rockers of the boat.
-This kind of intellectual oblivion leads us into trouble by giving ‘powerful leaders’ license to influence and control.
+Intellectual oblivion such as this leads us into trouble by giving ‘powerful leaders’ license to influence and control.